For weeks, the name eluded us.

 The name was hiding in plain sight.

-a new podcast by Saint Louis Counseling that not only addresses important matters related to mental health but also asserts that talking openly about mental illness does indeed matter.
+a podcast launched in October 2018 by Saint Louis Counseling that not only addresses important matters related to mental health but also asserts that talking openly about mental illness does indeed matter.
 It is vital for our overall well-being.
 By candidly addressing mental illness, our goal is to break down stigma so that anyone who has a mental-health condition or disorder will get the help they need, when they need it.
 That’s what matters most.